deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18013/index.md

 > </details>

-> Table 1 presents a quantitative comparison of different models' performance on the GenEval benchmark, highlighting the improvements achieved by RankDPO.
+> Table 1 presents a quantitative comparison of different models' performance on the GenEval benchmark, highlighting the improvements achieved by RankDPO, especially in categories involving multiple objects, counting, and color attribution.

 {{< table-caption >}}